kpenev/AutoWISP/documentation/source/PythonModules/low_level_psf_fitting.rst

 "center" of the source.
 That is the PRF is the PSF convolved with the sensitivity map of detector pixels.

-PSF/PRF fitting is done using SuperPhot, which models both the PSF and the PRF as follows: The area around the source location is split into a rectangular grid of cells (unrelated to pixels) with, in general, non-uniform sizes, organized in M rows and N columns.
+PSF/PRF fitting is done using AstroWISP, which models both the PSF and the PRF as follows: The area around the source location is split into a rectangular grid of cells (unrelated to pixels) with, in general, non-uniform sizes, organized in M rows and N columns.
 In each cell, the amount of light falling on the detector